Arthur Quong Tart

 The army’s base records section wrote to Arthur’s mother, telling her that her son had been admitted to hospital with “mild shell shock”.
-From his official record, however, it is clear that his condition was much worse; he had “lost the power in his legs and stuttered” and suffered “recurrent hysterical attacks at night”.
-A later medical document in Arthur’s records described his condition as “disability permanent”.
+From his medical records, however, it is clear that his condition was much worse; he had “lost the power in his legs and stuttered” and suffered “recurrent hysterical attacks at night”.
+A medical document from April 1917 stated that Arthur’s condition was improving, although a second medical officer disagreed, labelling his condition as permanent.
+Arthur was discharged from the AIF shortly after.His mother passed away before he made it home to Australia.